🚇 2025 Transit, Parking & Commuting Benefits — What’s Tax-Free and What’s Taxable?

 - W-2 Reporting & Withholding for Fringe Benefits

-This guide is based on U.S. federal tax law.
+This guide is based on U.S. federal tax law and IRS guidance available as of the update date.

 State rules may differ, and tax treatment varies depending on the employer’s policies and employee circumstances.